sanskrit/raw_etexts_english/blogs/manasataramgini/2014-10-25_a-geopolitical-segment-the-news-traders.md

 +++
-title = "A geopolitical segment: thexa0news-traders"
+title = "A geopolitical segment: the news-traders"

 +++
 We have earlier proposed on these pages the postulates of the [first